Skip to main content

 Key Facts

-2. Defence Minister Sanjay Seth reiterated a target of Rs 50,000 crore in defence exports and Rs 3 lakh crore in defence production by 2030.
+2. Defence Minister Sanjay Seth reiterated the target of Rs 50,000 crore defence exports and Rs 3 lakh crore production by 2030.

-4. The conclave showcased 20 large defence firms and 24 Indian/foreign companies demonstrating AI, robotics and additive manufacturing.
+6. Exhibition featured 20 large defence firms and 24 Indian and foreign companies demonstrating AI, robotics and smart‑material technologies.

-5. Secretary (Defence Production) Sanjeev Kumar highlighted direct engagement opportunities for MSMEs with DPSUs and policymakers.
+7. Secretary (Defence Production) Sanjeev Kumar emphasized direct engagement of MSMEs with DPSUs and policymakers.

 Background & Context